 5. Plain Greek yogurt

 Possibly the most versatile staple, eggs are great for any meal.
-It takes less than 5 minutes to scramble them up, and if you have time, hard boiling a few at the beginning of the week will ensure you have a protein-filled snack ready to go when you need it.
+It takes fewer than 5 minutes to scramble them up, and if you have time, hard boiling a few at the beginning of the week will ensure you have a protein-filled snack ready to go when you need it.
 Eggs also contain a lot of nutrients and vitamins that can assist in recovering from birth.

 8. Frozen fruit and veggies